Complaint Resolution Hub

 Our discharge procedure has been carefully drafted by medical professionals.

-Because we are a telepsychiatry (online) service, we have to have very clear discharge procedures to ensure we are only delivering the best possible care.
+Because we are a telepsychiatry (online) service, we are required to adhere to very clear discharge procedures to ensure we are only delivering the best possible care.

 This may mean that we are unable to offer care in cases where we have determined that patients are unsuitable for telepsychiatry, where patients fail to engage when we send out communications or fail to complete necessary medical forms within given timeframes etc. This may be because you struggle to keep in touch with us via our online methods, would benefit much more from a face-to-face clinician, or because we cannot offer the level of care which your condition needs.